 Mixing transactional and nontransactional statements within the same transaction.
 In general, you should avoid transactions that update both transactional and nontransactional tables in a replication environment.
 You should also avoid using any statement that accesses both transactional (or temporary) and nontransactional tables and writes to any of them.

 The server uses these rules for binary logging:

 If the initial statements in a transaction are nontransactional, they are written to the binary log immediately.
 The remaining statements in the transaction are cached and not written to the binary log until the transaction is committed.
 (If the transaction is rolled back, the cached statements are written to the binary log only if they make nontransactional changes that cannot be rolled back.
 Otherwise, they are discarded.)

 For statement-based logging, logging of nontransactional statements is affected by the

 OFF(the default), logging is as just described.
 When this variable is

 ON, logging occurs immediately for nontransactional statements occurring anywhere in the transaction (not just initial nontransactional statements).
 Other statements are kept in the transaction cache and logged when the transaction commits.

 binlog_direct_non_transactional_updateshas no effect for row-format or mixed-format binary logging.

 Transactional, nontransactional, and mixed statements.
 To apply those rules, the server considers a statement nontransactional if it changes only nontransactional tables, and transactional if it changes only transactional tables.
-In MySQL 5.7, a statement that references both nontransactional and transactional tables and updates any of the tables involved, is considered a “mixed” statement.
-(In previous MySQL release series, a statement that changed both nontransactional and transactional tables was considered mixed.)
+A statement that references both nontransactional and transactional tables and updates any of the tables involved, is considered a “mixed” statement.
+(In some past MySQL versions, only a statement that updated both nontransactional and transactional tables was considered mixed.)
 Mixed statements, like transactional statements, are cached and logged when the transaction commits.